united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/devicecontainerinfrastructure/monitoring.md

 ## How can I use it?

-After logging in, the INSTANCE DASHBOARD page shows the Overview tab.
+After logging in, the **INSTANCE DASHBOARD** page shows the **Overview** tab.
 You can click and open each status on this tab.

 ![](/images/features/monitor-management/modules.png?width=80%)

-The Data Connections tab shows the status of connections based on the latency.
+The **Data Connections** tab shows the status of connections based on the latency.
+Moreover, you can add new connections on this tab.

 ![](/images/features/monitor-management/data-connections.png?width=80%)

+You can initialize created connections on the **Data Sources** tab.

 ![](/images/features/monitor-management/data-sources.png?width=80%)

+The **DATA DASHBOAD** displays the topic structure and publisher & subscriber information.

 ![](/images/features/monitor-management/data-dashboard.png?width=80%)